digitallawyer/openlegaldictionary/_definitions/virge.md

 title: Virge
 permalink: "/definitions/virge.html"
 body: or VIRGE.
 In English law*.
-The compass of the royai court, which bounds the jurisdiction of the lord steward of the household; lt seems to have been twelve miles about Britt.
+The compass of the royai court, which bounds the jurisdiction of the lord steward of the household; it seems to have been twelve miles about Britt.
 68. A quantity of iand from fifteen to thirty acres.
 28 Edw.
-  I. Al-8o a stick, or roti, whereby one ls admitted tenant to a copyhold estate, old Nat Brev.
+  I. Al-8o a stick, or roti, whereby one is admitted tenant to a copyhold estate, old Nat Brev.
 17
 published_at: '2018-07-07'
 layout: post